mredig/Notes-to-Self/Linux Admin/Email-Webserver With ISPConfig.md

 			[...]
 			```
 	1. `echo 1 > /etc/pure-ftpd/conf/TLS`
-	1. return to use letsencrypt cert
+	1. will configure the remaining portion for TLS with letsencrypt later
 1. Configure quota
 	1. `nano /etc/fstab`
 		* add `,usrjquota=quota.user,grpjquota=quota.group,jqfmt=vfsv0` to the partition with mount point of `/`